crnsh/bin-cln/README.md

 This is my attempt at creating a Binance clone.
 Storybook was malfunctioning with module aliases, so I've created a single storybook without using module aliases.
 Make sure you have npm version `9.5.0`.
+Here are some things to note.

+- Theming -> Light and Dark Mode (top right button)
+- Storybook
+- Types are written carefully

 **Note** The trading view widget takes a few refreshes before turning on.